 Research has found that learning music facilitates learning in other subjects and enhances skills that children inevitably use in other areas.
 Making music involves more than the voice or fingers playing an instrument; a child learning about music has to tap into multiple skill sets, often simultaneously.
-In addition to a robust music curriculum within each program, Princeton Montessori School offers weekly lessons in violin, piano, and guitar for either 30, 45 or 60-minute sessions throughout the year.
+In addition to a robust music curriculum within each program, Princeton Montessori School offers weekly lessons in violin, and piano for either 30, 45 or 60-minute sessions throughout the year.
 (A separate form per child and per instrument is required)

 Facilitates learning other subjects and enhances skills